LorenzoNegri/R-Labs/Case_Study_TF_IDF.md

 # Term Frequency - Inverse Document Frequency (TF-IDF): Mathematics and R code

-Case studies of text analysis, and I'll look at some common transformations we can make on these types of datasets.
-One issue with text data that we came across is that datasets like novels contain a lot of common "stop words" which don't carry much information, eg. "the", "and", "of", etc. We'd like to transform text data to emphasise the words which carry meaning, and even better, the words which help us distinguish between documents.
+Text analysis of frequent words wrote by famous mathematicians.
+I'll look at some common transformations we can make on these types of datasets. "stop words" has to be taken into account.
+We'd like to transform text data to emphasise the words which carry meaning, and the words which help us distinguish between them.

-One common transformation to do this is called ***term frequency** - inverse document frequency (TF-IDF)*, and it works like this.
-For a given word or term t in a set of documents:
+One common transformation to do this is called ***term frequency** - inverse document frequency (TF-IDF)*.
+For a given word or term t in a set of documents we can apply this formula:

 ![png](https://render.githubusercontent.com/render/math?math=TF=\frac{Nt}{Tt})